 EMDR psychotherapy uses elements of psychodynamic, cognitive behavioral, interpersonal, experiential, and body-centered therapies, using structured protocols to target past experiences and current situational triggers that engage dysfunctional beliefs and emotions.
 By reprocessing disturbing life experiences, clients are able to implement sustainable solutions, which result in lasting change.
 Additionally, they are able to create healthy relationships in which they are able to connect in more authentic ways.

-For the safety and well-being of our clients, our therapists, and our community we are temporarily closing the physical office and offering counseling sessions through TELEHEALTH ONLY, starting Thursday 03/19/2020 and continuing UNTIL FURTHER NOTICE.
+We continue to stay committed to the mental, emotional, and physical safety and well-being of all of our clients and the community at large.
+To that end, we will be temporarily closing the physical office and offering counseling sessions through TELEHEALTH ONLY, starting immediately after Thanksgiving and continuing at least through December 31st.
 This is not likely to change the dates or times of your appointments.
-Your therapist will be in touch with you, via text or phone call to confirm whether you want phone or video sessions, or if you'd like to reschedule after we remove the telehealth restriction.

 Because the number of COVID-19 cases continues to increase and hospital beds continue to become harder and harder to find for COVID patients, we are implementing this safety measure for the two weeks after Thanksgiving and will assess after the two week period ends.
 It is also highly likely that we will move to telehealth again at Christmas, if not before.